 Someone advertises a high value pet that does not exist.
 The images shown are taken from the web.
 The scammer will claim to be located far away from the potential victim.
 This creates a situation whereby the victim cannot physically view the pet or meet the seller.
 This also ensures the victim has to obtain the pet by transferring money to the scammer's bank account beforehand.
 As part of a follow-on scam, the victim has to use a non-existent courier to transport the pet.
 This allows for additional fees and glitches such as a crate being too small, insurance fees, a potential vet bill and all other kinds of opportunities for the scammer to defraud the victim further.

-What is a non-existent goods scam?
+What is a Non-Delivery scam?

 These scams have been also linked to fake cheque scams and money mule scams.